 Your SMSF’s assets must be valued at market value on an annual basis on the fund’s reporting date, which will generally be June 30.
 This ensures that the members’ benefits as reported in their annual statements reflect all market value movements over the period.
 It also allows you to monitor and review investment performance and asset allocation, confirm that the fund is not in breach of the ‘in-house assets’ rule, and make sure the fund has sufficient resources for the payment of any benefits.

-The ATO Superannuation Circular 2003/1 provides information on how valuations should be conducted.
-The ATO does not intend that obtaining a market valuation should be onerous or expensive, however a qualified external valuer may be required where the value of the asset represents a significant proportion of the fund’s value.
+The ATO has published a guide entitled ‘Valuation guidelines for self-managed superannuation funds’, which outlines their position.
+The ATO does not intend that obtaining a market valuation should be onerous or expensive, however a qualified external valuer may be required where the value of the asset represents a significant proportion of the fund’s value or the nature of the asset indicates that the valuation is likely to be complex.

-When valuing property assets, the ATO suggests that relevant considerations may include the value of similar properties, the amount paid for the property, valuations for council rate purposes and independent appraisals.
+When valuing property assets, the ATO suggests that relevant considerations may include the value of similar properties, the amount paid for the property in an arm’s length market, independent appraisals and for commercial properties, net income yields.
 If the fund owns an investment property, valuations could be obtained from local real estate agents, whereas if it’s a commercial property, you may require the services of a qualified property valuer.

 Keeping accurate records